refinedev/refine/documentation/docs/packages/documentation/react-table/index.md

 [TanStack Table][tanstack-table] provides a bunch of methods that we can use to control the pagination.
 For example, we can use the `setPageSize` method to set the current `pageSize`.
 Every change in the `pageSize` and `pageIndex` will trigger a new request to the data provider.

 :::info
 `useTable` hook from `@pankod/refine-react-table` sets `manualPagination` to `true` by default to handle the pagination.
-If you set `hasPagination` to `false` in `refineCoreProps` property in the `useTable` config, it will disable the server-side pagination and it will let you handle the pagination in the client side.
+If you set `hasPagination` to `false` in `refineCoreProps` property in the `useTable` config, it will disable the server-side pagination and it will let you handle the pagination on the client side.
 :::

 <PaginationLivePreview/>